MichaelJokAr/MultiLanguages/README.md

 ### **```attachBaseContext``` method was been rewritten?**
 in version v0.0.7 removed the logic for forcing the override of the ```attachBaseContext``` method.

-- If the method was originally overridden in the class, it needs to be added manually
+- If you want to support multi-language in this class it needs to be added manually

     ``` super.attachBaseContext(MultiLanguage.setLocal(newBase));```

-- If you need to force a rewrite, you can add the full path package name to the ```overwriteClass``` in the plugin configuration.
+- Or if you need to force a rewrite, you can add the full path package name to the ```overwriteClass``` in the plugin configuration.

     ```
         multiLanguages {